MrTango/documentation/docs/glossary.md

     Prisma consists of three main components:

+    Prisma Client
-    -   Prisma Client: An auto-generated query builder that allows developers to interact with the database using a type-safe API.
+    :    An auto-generated query builder that allows developers to interact with the database using a type-safe API.

+    Prisma Migrate
-    -   Prisma Migrate: A migration tool that helps manage database schema changes over time.
+    :    A migration tool that helps manage database schema changes over time.

+    Prisma Studio
-    -   Prisma Studio: A visual interface for exploring and managing data in the database.
+    :    A visual interface for exploring and managing data in the database.

     Prisma supports various databases, including PostgreSQL, MySQL, SQLite, SQL Server, and MongoDB.